Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

-# TICK Stack: Dashboard Visualization for Systems Health and Log Records
+# TICK Stack: Dashboard Visualization for Systems Metrics and Logging Events

 ## Use Cases & User Stories